Hotel Review – Fargo Element Studio Suite

 - Rhombus Guys

 Now on to the hotel.
-Check in was a breeze and as an SPG Platinum I was upgraded to a Studio Suite.
+Check in was a breeze and as an SPG Platinum, I was upgraded to a Studio Suite.
 I usually take the free breakfast as my Platinum amenity, but all Element hotels offer free breakfast in the morning.
 Instead, I accepted a can of Fargo Brewing Company’s Stone Throw Ale.
-I usually get a really lame welcome amenity so this was a nice change.

 The Element Studio suite features a King sized bed, full pullout couch, and desk.
 So technically the room was big enough for four.
 The room also featured a full-sized kitchen with everything you could need including a Keurig Coffee maker.

-The kitchen was everything you need to make a meal.
+The kitchen has everything you need to make a meal.
 You can even request the hotel purchase groceries for you.
 I didn’t have much time to get groceries, but it’s always an option.

 There are also free washer and dryers on every floor.
 All you need is laundry detergent, which they sell at the front desk.
 Free washer and dryers are not very common, except to Element hotels.